mistersingh179/bw-dashboard/README.md

 - why does parse not work when "body" is there?
 - show progress on webpage
 - make links bold
+- how do we recover from failed chatgpt calls, or content fetch calls

 ## Pending backlog
 - create all webpages as OFF